eric-guerin/gradient-terrains/README.md

 # Gradient Terrain Authoring
 Code source of the paper "Gradient Terrain Authoring" - EG 2022

 This repository gathers a minimal setup for processing a terrain authored by its gradient and Dirichlet constraints.
 It is written in C++ and has a minimal dependancy setup: OpenGL and GLFW.
 The diffusion process is performed in a Compute Shader program.
+An example is given that reproduces the scene from the teaser (a canyon).

 ## Build

 ### Windows

 Simply open the solution using Visual Studio 2019 in the visual subdirectory, build and run.
+On Visual studio 2022, just accept the update, build, and run.

 ### Linux
 See linux/README.md